a-stanisz/cinephile-diary-api/README.md

 Please note that the default branch of this repository is 'main'
 ```

-# Cinephile Diary API
+# 🎬 Cinephile Diary API

-A simple Movie API that creates and stores a movie object based on provided within a request: ~~user's credentials and movie title~~ token.
-Also, fetch a list of movies created by the user.
+ **A simple Movie API that creates, stores, and fetches movie records of the authenticated user.**

 ## 🚗 How to run it?